genexuslabs/saia-ingest/README.md

 Welcome to the [GeneXus Enterprise AI](./EnterpriseAISuite.md) Ingest utilities package, codename `saia-ingest`.

 It's purpose is to provide sample code to connect to different data sources and help external developers to interact with the platform to upload documents.
-Check the [configuration](#configuration) section to know the available sources.
+Check the [configuration](#configuration) section to know the available data-sources.

+Check the [API](API.md) section if you want to get sample code to explore the [GeneXus Enterprise AI](./EnterpriseAISuite.md) API.

 You can use this repository as reference to extend it for other [data sources](#data-sources); please let us know if you create [new connectors](./CONTRIBUTION.md) and contribute back!

 ## Getting started

- * First clone this repository.
+ * Clone this repository.
  * [Install](#installation) it locally.
  * Define your [data source](#data-sources) to use and configure a [yaml](#yaml) file.
  * Execute it using the samples provided.